ActiTect: A Generalizable Machine Learning Pipeline for REM Sleep Behavior Disorder Screening through Standardized Actigraphy: Methods

 Intended as an open-source tool, \algoname{} integrates a data preprocessing pipeline compatible with binary files from widely used actigraphy manufacturers, including Axivity, GENEActiv, and ActiGraph.
 It applies a series of operations to raw actigraphy data to mitigate systematic artifacts and ensure consistent sleep detection and feature extraction across devices.
 The implementation is user-friendly and configurable, also making it useful as a standalone tool for general-purpose actigraphy analysis.
-We provide it at \giturl{}. \newpar{Preprocessing}[par:preprocessing] The data is uniformly resampled using nearest-neighbor interpolation to eliminate sample rate jitter artifacts and ensure a robust assessment of spectral properties.
+We provide it at \giturl{}.

+The data is uniformly resampled using nearest-neighbor interpolation to eliminate sample rate jitter artifacts and ensure a robust assessment of spectral properties.
 Biases specific to individual devices are further mitigated by applying post hoc auto-calibration\,\cite{van_hees_autocalibration_2014} to the tri-axial sensor data.
 A $4^\textrm{th}$-order Butterworth bandpass filter is applied to remove low- and high-frequency noise components.
 The lower cutoff frequency is set at $0.8\,\textrm{Hz}$ to eliminate slow baseline fluctuations caused by sensor drift, postural adjustments, and variations in the gravitational component.
 The upper cutoff frequency is set at $20\,\textrm{Hz}$ to attenuate high-frequency noise from electrical interference and vibrational artifacts.
 Finally, non-wear episodes are flagged by grouping stationary segments, defined as periods where the standard deviation of each axis is below $15\,\textrm{mg}$ within a 10-second rolling window.
 Segments lasting longer than 60 minutes are classified as non-wear episodes.\\ Automated sleep detection is performed using a heuristic algorithm that analyzes changes in the z-angle\,\cite{van_hees_estimating_2018} and has been validated against polysomnography-based sleep measurements.
 Only sleep windows longer than 4 hours with at least 2 hours of overlap within a defined typical sleep period of 10 pm to 9 am are further analyzed, ensuring coverage of time frames most representative of REM sleep.
 Activity bouts within each selected sleep window are identified by thresholding the Euclidian norm of the tri-axial acceleration signal\,\cite{raschella_actigraphy_2023}.